 A decade later, the Edmonton Oilers ended one dynasty and started another.
-On May 19, 1984, they beat the New York Islanders 5-2, in Game 5 of the Stanley Cup Final.
-The win gave them their first Stanley Cup win and ends the Islanders’ four-year reign as league champions.
-The Oilers are the first team from the defunct World Hockey Association to win the Stanley Cup as they went on to win four of the next five championships.
+On May 19, 1984, they beat the New York Islanders 5-2 in Game 5 of the Stanley Cup Final.
+The win gave them their first championship and ended the Islanders’ four-year reign as league champions.
+The Oilers are the first team from the defunct World Hockey Association to win the Stanley Cup, and they went on to win four of the next five championships.

 Big Day for Blueliners

 Another Canadiens defenseman made big news ten years later.
-On May 19, 1989, Larry Robinson became the first player in NHL history to play in 200 Stanley Cup playoff games, as the Canadiens beat the Calgary Flames 4-3 in overtime, in Game 3 of the Stanley Cup Final.
+On May 19, 1989, Larry Robinson became the first player in NHL history to play in 200 Stanley Cup playoff games, as Montreal beat the Calgary Flames 4-3 in overtime in Game 3 of the Stanley Cup Final.

 Great Feats in Goaltending

 May 19, 1995, saw a pair of big-time goaltending performances.
-Wade Flaherty made 56 saves to help the San Jose Sharks a 5-4 overtime win over the Flames, in Game 7 of the Western Conference Quarterfinals.
-Ray Whitney scored less than two minutes into the second overtime to get the Sharks into the next round.
+Wade Flaherty made 56 saves to help the San Jose Sharks earn a 5-4 overtime win over the Flames in Game 7 of the Western Conference Quarterfinals.
+Ray Whitney scored less than two minutes into the second overtime to get the Sharks onto the next round.

 The Vancouver Canucks also advanced out of the Western Conference Quarterfinals on that night.
-Kirk McLean made 41 saves to lead the Canucks to a 5-3 win at the St. Louis Blues, in Game 7 of their opening-round series.
+Kirk McLean made 41 saves to lead them to a 5-3 win at the St. Louis Blues in Game 7 of their opening-round series.

-Patrick Roy tied an NHL record, on May 19, 2000, with his 15th career playoff shutout as the Avalanche won 2-0 over the visiting Dallas Stars, in Game 3 of the Western Conference Final.
-Rookie defenseman Martin Skoula had assists on both of Colorado’s goals.
+Patrick Roy tied an NHL record on May 19, 2000, with his 15th career playoff shutout as the Avalanche won 2-0 over the visiting Dallas Stars in Game 3 of the Western Conference Final.
+Rookie defenseman Martin Skoula assisted on both of Colorado’s goals.

 Odds & Ends

-Chris Kreider did all the scoring in Game 3 of the Eastern Conference Final on May 19, 2012.
-Kreider finds the back of the net three times during the third period of the Rangers’ 3-0 victor against the Devils.
+Rookie Chris Kreider did all the scoring in Game 3 of the Eastern Conference Final on May 19, 2012.
+He found the back of the net three times during the third period of the Rangers’ 3-0 victory against the Devils.
 This outburst gave him five goals in the postseason, which tied the record for the most playoff goals scored by a player who had not played in a regular-season game yet.

 Happy Birthday to You